OneTrueBaddie/BaddieLib/README.md

 # The Trash Library

-Just has a banch of random scripts for various things.
+Just has a few random scripts for various things.

 # FAQ
 ### Q: Is this code good